jslegers/jquery-bootstrap/README.md

 ##Summary

-jQuery Bootstrap it's not just another CSS framework. jQuery Bootstrap is a framework that will change the way you use CSS.
+jQuery Bootstrap is not just another CSS framework. jQuery Bootstrap is a framework that will change the way you use CSS.

 jQuery Bootstrap combines the power of Twitter Bootstrap and the jQuery UI into a single CSS boilerplate with easy to learn consistent  semantics, offering both highly atomic functionality and more advanced layout options with a minimal amount of code.
 With jQuery  Bootstrap, you can keep your CSS both clean and readable and stick to the same consistent standards for all of your CSS code.